fieldtrip/website/_includes/shared/tutorial/cluster_permutation_background.md

 The statistical testing in FieldTrip is performed by the functions **[ft_timelockstatistics](/reference/ft_timelockstatistics)** and **[ft_freqstatistics](/reference/ft_freqstatistics)**.
 From a statistical point of view, the calculations performed by these two functions are very similar.
 These functions differ with respect to the data structures on which they operate: **[ft_timelockstatistics](/reference/ft_timelockstatistics)** operates on data structures produced by **[ft_timelockanalysis](/reference/ft_timelockanalysis)** and **[ft_timelockgrandaverage](/reference/ft_timelockgrandaverage)**, and **[ft_freqstatistics](/reference/ft_freqstatistics)** operates on data structures produced by **[ft_freqanalysis](/reference/ft_freqanalysis)**, **[ft_freqgrandaverage](/reference/ft_freqgrandaverage)**, and **[ft_freqdescriptives](/reference/ft_freqdescriptives)**.

 To correct for multiple comparisons, one has to specify the field cfg.correctm.
-This field can have the values 'no', 'max', 'cluster', 'bonferoni', 'holms', or 'fdr'.
+This field can have the values 'no', 'max', 'cluster', 'bonferroni', 'holms', or 'fdr'.
 In this tutorial, we only use cfg.correctm = 'cluster', which solves the MCP by calculating a so-called cluster-based test statistic and its significance probability.

 #### The calculation of this cluster-based test statistic